Nhorning/ConSenseAI/README.md

 A simple fact checking bot for X

 It currently uses Chat GPT to prompt Grok for the fact check.
-This might change with newer version.
+This might change with newer versions.

 To Run:
 1. Purchase X api and OpenAI keys.